Result Files Description

 Genetic ancestry inference using principal component analysis and reference populations.

-Download CSV directly from the web interface
+Download CSV directly from the web interface, or use the Bystro CLI to convert JSON results.

 Variant Reports

 Curated reports highlighting variants of clinical or research significance.
+Available for download through the Dashboard UI.

 Working with Your Results

-Step 1: Extract the Archive
+Extract the archive

-💻 Windows
+Windows

 Built-in (Windows 10/11): Right-click the file → "Extract All"